eddiedunn/prp_compiler/README.md

 uv pip install -e .
 ```

-This installs the package in editable mode, meaning any changes to the source code will be immediately available to the command-line interface.

 ## Configuration

-To use the agentic capabilities of this tool, you need a Google Gemini API key.
+The compiler requires a Google Gemini API key to function.

-1. Create a file named `.env` in the root of the project directory.
+1. Create a file named `.env` in the project root.
-2. Add your API key to the file like this:
+2. Add your API key to the file:
     ```
     GEMINI_API_KEY="your_api_key_here"
     ```